 A wide variety of shielding enclosures are available, depending on size, costs and other similar aspects.
 While going through available options for buying them, businesses should consider few factors.
 A crucial factor includes the ability of the enclosure to cover the entire unit, which is supposed to be tested.
 The internal surface should also be covered with suitable material that can absorb radio-frequencies.
 Such an absorbing characteristic can help to minimize internal reflections and multipath effects, while the machines are being tested (Spirent, DO YOU NEED A SCREENED ENCLOSURE TO TEST A GNSS RECEIVER?
 2017).

-In case of RF equipment used for shielding purposes, aluminum can be used in the form of a foil to block low frequency radio field waves.
-This material can also be integrated throughout the device construction process, so that an entire aluminum shield is made to act against low radio frequencies.
-Apart from this, an aluminum shield enclosure can also be used to protect other internal machine portions from getting corroded, when exposed to the outdoor environment (leadertechinc.com, RF SHIELDING MATERIALS, 2016).
+In case of RF equipment used for shielding purposes, aluminium can be used in the form of a foil to block low-frequency radio field waves.
+This material can also be integrated throughout the device construction process so that an entire aluminium shield is made to act against low radio frequencies.
+Apart from this, an aluminium shield enclosure can also be used to protect other internal machine portions from getting corroded, when exposed to the outdoor environment (leadertechinc.com, RF SHIELDING MATERIALS, 2016).

 Apart from material make, there are several other parameters such as material apertures, strength, radiation intensity, etc., that have a profound effect on RF shielding.
 Before buying RF shielding enclosures, businesses should definitely consider these factors before choosing the suitable ones.